-There are two registered groundwater bores are located in the north of ATP 934.
+The closest water supply bore is Wareena Creek (bore ID 16138) which is located approximately 10 km east of the proposed activities.
 There are no GAB ROP discharge or recharge springs located within or surrounding ATP 934.
+The nearest spring is located approximately 250 km north east.
 Terrestrial Groundwater Dependant Ecosystems (GDE) and GDE aquifers (unconsolidated sedimentary aquifers) may be present within the tenure area.